 When the war broke out in April, fears of a Confederate take-over abounded in Washington.
 The relatively small city of about 65,000 worried about its security as the Union’s capital and the stability of the North as a whole.
-On the 15th, President Lincoln issued a call for 75,000 militiamen to perform a 90-day service for the defense of the Union.
-By the 19th, they were pouring into Washington.
+On April 15, President Lincoln issued a call for 75,000 militiamen to perform a 90-day service for the defense of the Union.
+By April 19, they were pouring into Washington.
 But the city lacked the sufficient resources needed to lodge and feed this influx of troops...
 Enter the Capitol.

 With Congress not in session, troops from Pennsylvania, Massachusetts, and New York decided to take over its building.
 The Capitol was still a work in progress in 1861 and was at the tail end of an extensive renovation project.
 Head architect Thomas U. Walter was thus unhappy to find soldiers lodging in his office, with upwards of 6,000 elsewhere.
 “The Capitol is to be turned into a barracks,” he wrote in May.
 “The noise and the tumult, and the music and the pipe smoke daily interfere with my personal comfort… [And] the smell is awful… Every hole and corner is defiled.”
 Troops were housed everywhere from the new Senate chamber to the Rotunda.
 It is rumored that men from the 11th New York Infantry even entertained themselves by swinging on ropes from the cornice of the unfinished dome.
 But though these soldiers were billeted “in the most magnificent quarters in the world,” feeding them was a problem.